Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 veteranList <- myNewFunction(clientDf)
 {% endhighlight %}

 The key is to understand whatever is the last line in a function it becomes the result of the functions work.
 The result is then passed back out of the function, where it can be assigned to a new variable.

-Mind blown.
+You may notice, this is similar to a lot of code we have been using.
+{% highlight r %}
+clientDf <- read.csv(clientCsvPath)
+{% endhighlight %}
+Let `read.csv`.
+That's because `read.csv` is a function written by the makers of R, and included for our use.

+This is exactly how R has become such a powerful tool.
+Many smart people have written sets of functions, which are called libraries.
+Feel the power of open-source.

 ## Data Needed